Our people

 SUB-SAHARAN AFRICAN TEAMS

 Our teams across Sub-Saharan Africa focus on a range of thematic issues, including mass violence, natural resources exploitation, land conflicts, and the climate crisis.
-They are made up of visual and data analysts, ground investigators translators, project managers and operations coordinators.
+They are made up of visual and data analysts, translators, project managers, and operations coordinators.

 SOUTH EAST ASIA TEAM